Why are the eligibility requirements changing?

 Will my rent change if my roommate moves out?

 No, your current individual rent rate will not change if your roommate moves out before May 31, 2025.
-The rate will stay the same until the new Housing Agreement period starts on June 1, 2025.
+The rate will stay the same until the new Housing Agreement period starts on June 1, 2025. Â

 Can I add a new roommate to share the rent?

 No, additional roommates will not be permitted.
 Under the updated policy, only one Housing License Agreement will be allowed per apartment unit.
-This means there will be one tenant responsible for the entire unit
+This means there will be one tenant responsible for the entire unit.

 What if my current roommate and I are both graduate students?

 When Housing Agreement renewals occur in May 2025, only one student can elect to be the primary Housing Contract-holder for the apartment.
 The selected tenant will assume full responsibility for the apartment and the associated rent.
-All residents will be required to vacate the apartment when the housing license agreement is terminated.
+All residents will be required to vacate the apartment when the housing contract is terminated.

 Can I take over my roommate’s contract if they move out?